lcdb/genomics-workshop-2018/04_genomics-tools.rst

     Ccnd1     1305.62849727339  2.48414252966812   0.12291203459522    7.87666962994332e-91   1.76102641251458e-87
     Dact2     579.546268731826  -2.71692983532472  0.136127448792337   1.25892024134677e-88   2.50189415963648e-85

-Is this by transcript or gene?
-How many lines?
+:Question: Is this by transcript or gene?

+:Question: How many lines?
 How many transcripts/genes?

 Talk about the annoyances in this dataset: